kamermanpr/SPARS/outputs/4A-stimulus-response-1.md

 ----

-# Clean and process data
+# Clean and transform data

 We performed a basic clean-up of the data, and then calculated _Tukey trimean_ at each stimulus intensity for each participant (participant average), and finally the _median_ of the trimeans at each stimulus intensity across participants (group average).